Skip to main content

 Run the second scheduler in the cluster

 You can run multiple schedulers simultaneously alongside the default scheduler and instruct Karmada what scheduler to use for each of your workloads.
-Here is an sample of the deployment config.
+Here is a sample of the deployment config.
 You can save it as my-scheduler.yaml:

 apiVersion: apps/v1